Saxmax/backend-poc-ubi/README.process.md

 - Suggest packages to help with specific problems; e.g `zod` for validating incoming data, only picking out the bits that are of interest
 - Discuss the work test instructions to help me create a plan of features and see if I might have missed anything
 - Pasting code snippets regarding SQL queries to quickly point out what I might improve or do differently
+- Help me plan how to implement the health check feature (last minute, as noted in the section above) with minimal impact on my current project

+## With More Time ..

+Had I had more time for this project, there are a few key features I would have liked to implement.

+The only validation currently implemented is to strip the incoming data of properties that are of no interest.
+In a real world scenario this is not sufficient as also the incoming _values_ need to be validated, to prevent faulty data or SQL injections.

+For such a critical backend service there should really be a solid testing strategy implemented.
+Each feature should have tests performed to validate them.
+This was something I had as a stretch goal, but did not find the time to implement.

+I would have liked to have learned more about the tech involved in this service as this would let me code in a way where it is much easier to simply plug in real endpoints and data, to see if this PoC could actually be feasible as a real product.

+Obviously the database user and password should not be readily available in neither the `.env.sample` file nor the `.env` file, these would more likely be handled by another backend key manager service, but for this project they served to at least indicate such properties being considered with care.

+This is out of the scope of this project; i would have liked to draft up a simple web interface for interacting with the backend API.
+This would have fit the theme of the work test narrative of sending the
+"boss" a product for showcasing.